Ganojan/Central-Processing-Unit-in-Verilog-VHDL/README.md

 ## How It Works
 The components of this CPU work in unison to execute operations as instructed:

-1. The **decoder** interprets incoming instructions.
+1. The 2 **latches** capture the 8-bit inputs to be used in the calculations.
-2. The **Moore FSM** manages the control signals to coordinate data flow between components.
+2. The **Moore FSM** manages the control signals to coordinate data flow in order.
-3. Data storage and retrieval occur in **latches for memory**.
+3. The **decoder** interprets incoming signal from FSM and gives instruction to the ALU on what calculation to perform.
-4. The **ALU core** executes the arithmetic and logical operations.
+4. The **ALU core** retrieves input from the **latches** and **decoder** and executes the arithmetic and logical operations.
-5. Outputs are displayed on the **seven-segment displays** for user interpretation.
+6. Outputs are displayed on the **seven-segment displays** for user interpretation.